 What NAG Skincare Products Do You Suggest

 NeoStrata Neck Cream has at least 1 study with very impressive before and after pictures.
-Proctor and Gamble, maker of Oil of Olay has conducted many studies on N-acetyl glucosamine (NAG) and skin health.
+Proctor and Gamble, maker of Oil of Olay have conducted many studies on N-acetyl glucosamine (NAG) and skin health.
 Their skincare products which contain NAG are:

 Glucosamine Side Effects

 Supplements are expected to be safe in healthy people for the most part.
 Here are a few things to consider when using supplements and creams containing this ingredient.
 This list is not complete:

 - Take less of the supplement for the first week to see how you respond

 - Since glucosamine is derived from shellfish, taking supplements may cause allergic reactions in those who are allergic to shellfish.
 While this is a bit controversial, first speak to your doctor just to be safe.
 One possible indication of an allergy is having itchy skin.

 - Some diabetics have told me glucosamine raised their blood sugar levels.
 This effect seems to be rare.
 Most studies do not show any effect on blood sugar or insulin levels.
 When in doubt, diabetics should monitor blood sugar levels to make sure.